In this article we look at our air quality forecasting, which was made publicly available on our website ahead of the Games.

 Daily air quality index forecasts are available for each of over 5000 location forecasts on the Met Office website along with information and advice on what the forecast means.

-During the London 2012 Olympic and Paralympic Games you can also find more detailed Air Quality forecasts on the Met Office science showcase web pages.
+During the London 2012 Olympic and Paralympic Games we also provided more detailed Air Quality forecasts on the Met Office science showcase web pages.